hbsdev/shopware-rest-client/README.rst

 Test Configuration
 ------------------

 For integration tests a working Shopware 4 installation is required, which may not be in production.
+It is necessary to create at least one supplier manually from the backend before running the tests.
 For configuration create a file ./secret - see ./secret-example